Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 landing-page-conversion-tracking-goal.webp

-Google Analytics enables you to monitor several metrics on your landing page and understand what needs to be tweaked.
+Google Analytics is a great tool to monitor key metrics on your landing page, enabling successful landing page A/B testing.
+It helps you understand what needs to be tweaked.
 Some of the useful metrics that you can use to understand and optimize your landing page include:

 • Traffic source